 Colors influence how we perceive information.
 Most people will recognize, for example, that green equals “go” or “good”, while red equals “stop” or “bad”.
 Colors can help influence what people perceive to be the right choice and the wrong choice.

-In cases where you want to encourage your audience to make a decision, highlighting the “right” choice in green will indicate that they should go for that choice.
-For more examples of how you can use colors strategically, read our guide to color selection.
+In cases where you want to encourage your audience to make a decision, highlighting the “right” choice in green will indicate that they should go for that choice like how it’s done in this template

 Business List Comparison Infographic Templates